 - Sociology of Asian America (Grinnell College, Spring 2017, cross-listed with American Studies and Gender, Women’s, and Sexuality Studies)

-This is the first course of its kind in Grinnell College, which Sharon developed.
-It examines the experience of Asian immigrants and their children from a sociological perspective.
+This course examines the experience of Asian immigrants and their children from a sociological perspective.
 Emphasis is on how the changing global capitalist and geopolitical landscapes have shaped the economic processes, political institutions, and social norms in U.S. society that, in turn, govern the interactions, roles, and expectations of Asian Americans.
 At the same time, the course foregrounds the agency and subjectivities of Asian Americans—as immigrants, refugees, minorities, citizens, exploited labor, colonized nationals etc.—and examines the ways by which they validate, subvert, and/or reproduce existing power structures.
 Students cover many key ideas in sociology, including the relationship between assimilation and transnationalism; intersection of race/ethnicity, gender, and class; discursive construction of social groups; emergence and development of oppositional consciousness; and place as abstract and physical sites, as they answer the question: What accounts for the paradox of being both a model and invisible minority at the same time?

 - Peace Movements and Peace Education (University of Pittsburgh, Fall 2012)